IngMichalaM/MapMyRunElevation/README.md

 ToDO
 -------------
-To do the particular month and year directly without the need to start in the current now and going back.
+Go directly to a particular month and year without the need to start in the current month and year and going back in time.